Find Your Business Memoir Editor

 He was twice chosen for a Maine Individual Writing Fellowship and his collection of short stories, Mountain Dance, was selected for a Maine Fiction Award.

-Denis Ledoux lives and works in his native Maine.
+Denis Ledoux lives and works a s a business memoir editor in his native Maine.

 Steve Hrehovcik’s recent memoir, Rebel Without A Clue /A Way-Off Broadway Memoir, chronicles his dream of pursuing a career in the theater.